I already own the computer I plan to bring on campus. Do I have to buy a new one?

 How do I access the Internet on campus?

 Students have two methods to access the Internet on campus.
 One is wireless access called gbcwifi.
 It is open and can be easily connected to once your computer is registered on the network.
 Once registered on the college's network, click on view available wireless networks and click on gbcwifi, you are now connected to wireless on campus.
-Method two is Ethernet, you can connect your computer to the Internet with an ethernet cable.
-IT provides all First Year students with an ethernet cable.
+Method two is Ethernet, you can connect your computer to the Internet with an Ethernet cable.
+IT provides all First Year students with an Ethernet cable.
 This is your cable to keep.
 You will be prompted to register your computer when you first plug into Ethernet.
-The only requirement to pass registration for Microsoft Windows users, is to have an fully updated anti-virus program running on your computer.
-Apple computers need to simply run the bradford registration application (CSA).
+The only requirement to pass registration for all computers is to have an fully updated anti-virus program running on your computer.

 Do I need an Anti-virus program?